- Page View Mode

 1Edit with Different Modes: Line Mode and Paragraph Mode

 - Select the "Edit" button on the top right, and click the Edit mode icon to choose the edit mode.
 There are two modes for you to edit the text: "Paragraph Mode" and "Line Mode".
 When you use the "Paragraph Mode", the whole text will appear in one complete block.
 When you use "Line Mode", each line of the text will be a separate block.
 Then you can edit the desired text to start editing by typing new text and deleting text.

 - Click the "Edit" > "Add Text" button to add new text on the position that you want.

-- Choosing the text will allow you to change its font, font size, bold, italic and color, etc., as you want.
+- Choosing the text will allow you to change its font, font size, bold, italic and color, line spacing and paragraph spacing, etc., as you want.

 2Create and Edit Superscript and Subscript Text

 - After opening the PDF file in the program, please click the "Edit" button and click the text where you want to the superscript or subscript text first.